SteveBarnett/Remixing/_thinking/strugferring.md

 Hunger requires eating.
 There's a built-in system in animals (and plants) that tilts us towards acquiring more energy to keep going.

 Muscles need resistance to grow.
 The weight, the resistance, need to be "a bit too much" so that some effort and strain is involved.
 That's what sends the signals to the body to promote new growth.

+"No Mud, No Lotus" Thich Nhat Hanh: we can transform our suffering into understanding, compassion, and joy for ourselves and for others.

 Learning happens when we have to exert effort to acquire new knowledge and skills.
 I contracted at a really great place that did maths practice exercises.
 One of the key features of the product was the dynamic difficulty.
 The key was that success rate for the student shouldn't be 100%.
 (I think the sweet spot was something like 2/3 or 4/5 success.)
 The gap created energy, impetus.
 Related: as schools of thought like Taoism or Stoicism say: avoid excess, practice moderation.